2022

-SPECIAL GUEST MARINA FRANKLING, COMEDIAN, ACTOR, WRITER, HOST
+SPECIAL GUEST MARINA FRANKLIN, COMEDIAN, ACTOR, WRITER, HOST

 THURSDAY, NOVEMBER 17, 2022 AT THE EVENT CENTER AT POTAWATOMI HOTEL & CASINO 3-7 P.M.

-This event brings humor to shine the light on the complexities of feminism.
-We reflect on who we are as feminists, and how we can do better for ALL women in Greater Milwaukee.
-Join us for laughs and conversation about feminism being for everyone, because everyone needs it!
-Event proceeds work to advance equity for women…by providing HER Scholarships, supporting Grants to area NFP organizations addressing systemic issues, and convening the community to change attitudes, behavior, and culture.
-Thank you for your investment.
+This event brought humor to shine a light on the complexities of feminism.
+We reflected on who we are as feminists, and how we can do better for ALL women in Greater Milwaukee.
+Guests joined us for laughs and conversation about feminism being for everyone because everyone needs it!
+Event proceeds work to advance equity for women… by providing HER Scholarships, supporting grants to area NFP organizations addressing systemic issues, and convening the community to change attitudes, behavior, and culture.

 Event Committee